Aug. 23, 2012

 Reports from the Oconto County Sheriff’s Department indicate the driver of a Toyota Scion was traveling at speeds in excess of 120 mph along the road when he suddenly lost control of the vehicle, spun out, and hit a ditch.
 Three passengers in the vehicle, a 17-year-old male along with two teenage girls, were ejected from the vehicle due to the force of the Appleton auto accident.

 The three backseat passengers were airlifted to local hospitals, where the two girls remain in critical condition and the young man died shortly after arrival.
 A male front seat passenger in the vehicle suffered minor injuries.

 The driver was charged with one count of reckless homicide and three counts of reckless injury.
 He is expected back in court in early September to answer the charges.

-The Appleton Personal Injury Lawyers with Sigman, Janssen, Stack, Sewall & Pitz understand how devastating an injury caused by another person’s negligence can be, and they encourage anyone who has been injured in an accident caused by a careless driver to explore their legal options.
+An Appleton injury attorney with Sigman, Janssen, Sewall, Pitz & Burkham can understand how devastating an injury caused by another person’s negligence can be, and they encourage anyone who has been injured in an accident caused by a careless driver to explore their legal options.